CMB observables and reheat temperature as a window to models of inflation and freeze-in dark matter production: CMB, inflaton potentials and reheating temperature

 In the following we shall present the necessary formulae for the E-model, relegating the analogous ones for the T and P-models to appendix~\ref{app:TP-models}.
 For the E-model, all the perturbation parameters $n_s(k)$ etc., expressed in terms of the potential parameters, read (see eqs.~\eqref{eq:ns_r_As}-\eqref{eq:alpha-attractors}):

-The exponent $2n$ in the potential \eqref{eq:alpha-attractors} is an even integer and we consider it as a number which defines the model.
-The other parameters $\Lambda_{\rm inf}, \alpha$ and the inflaton field value $\phi_k$ when the mode with the co-moving wavenumber $k$ left the horizon can be expressed in terms of the three observables by the inverse relations.
+The exponent $2n$ in the potential \eqref{eq:alpha-attractors} is an even integer and we consider it as a number which defines the model.\footnote{ We thank Renata Kallosh and Andrei Linde for drawing our attention to the fact that for polynomial potentials like P-model fractional values of $n$ are also of theoretical interest.} The other parameters $\Lambda_{\rm inf}, \alpha$ and the inflaton field value $\phi_k$ when the mode with the co-moving wavenumber $k$ left the horizon can be expressed in terms of the three observables by the inverse relations.
 It is convenient to define the following combination of the CMB observables, $n_s$ and $r$, and the integer potential parameter $n$:

 We get then:

 Thus, the values of the three observables for some comoving wavenumber $k$ fully determine the parameters of the $\alpha$-attractor potential for a given choice of the exponent $2n$.
 In this case the running $\alpha_s(k)$ is the prediction of the model: